phoebe-project/phoebe2-workshop/materials.md

 * make sure you're in the 'phoebe2' directory which contains 'setup.py'
 * `python setup.py build`
 * `python setup.py install --user` for a user-install or `sudo python setup.py install` for a global installation.
-Note that the --user flag may not be necessary for a local instal on a mac.
+Note that the --user flag may not be necessary for a local installation on a mac.

 Now check the following in a Python console (or Jupyter if you plan to use that at the workshop):